JimRossiter/Original.Github.io/index.md

 ### Hi folks! 👋

-- 🔭 I’m currently working on getting my portfolio off the ground and starting my journey into Data Analysis.
+- 🔭 I’m working on getting my portfolio off the ground and starting my journey into Data Analysis.
-- 🌱 I’m currently learning the basics of SQL and Python for Data Analysis.
+- 🌱 I’m learning the basics of SQL and Python for Data Analysis.
 - 🤔 Open to networking and finding out more about data gathering, cleaning and presenting.